Our A-Z of Weston Way

 Please see our Ofsted page for more information.

-Please refer to our online safety policy.
+Please refer to our online safety policy in order to keep everyone safe: Policies

 We have a large outdoor space.
 The children have opportunities to use wheeled toys, chalkboard, climbing frame, playhouse, builders’ yard, and much more.